FSMLang/FSMLang.github.io/States/transitionfns.rst

 In this solution, parseMessage returns the parent SESSION_REJECTED event itself, and handle_rejection decides whether the machine will remain in the AWAITING_RESPONSE state or transition to the IDLE state.
-In this, we save an action function, but gain a transition function.
+In this, we save an action function, but gain a transition, or, *guard*, function.

-But, now that we have the transition function, one further refinment can be made.
+But, now that we have the guard function, one further refinment can be made.
 The action, *notifyParent* is no longer needed;
 *parseMessage* can return parent::SESSION_ESTABLISHED just as well as it can return parent::SESSION_REJECTED.
-And, if we're going to do that, then *handle_rejection* is no longer a good name for the transition function, so we'll go with the blander *decide_parse_transition*.
+And, if we're going to do that, then *handle_rejection* is no longer a good name for the guard function, so we'll go with the blander *decide_parse_transition*.

 So, we have this: